 Warden is a very small city located in the state of Washington.
 With a population of 2,531 people and just one neighborhood, Warden is the 198th largest community in Washington.

-Warden is a blue-collar town, with 50.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Warden is generally considered to be a blue-collar town.
+50.86% of the Warden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Warden is a city of farmers, fishers, or foresters, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Warden who work in farm management occupations (20.67%), office and administrative support (13.68%), and teaching (11.65%).

-Being a small city, Warden does not have a public transit system used by locals to get to and from work.
+Warden is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Warden in 2022 was $19,490, which is low income relative to Washington and the nation.
 This equates to an annual income of $77,960 for a family of four.
 However, Warden contains both very wealthy and poor people as well.